 Quick Guide: How to Make Spinach and Feta Triangles

-With just a few fresh ingredients and two freezer items, these phyllo triangles are a delicious addition to your appetizer line up, or as a side or main!
+With just a few fresh ingredients and two freezer items, these phyllo triangles are a delicious addition to your appetizer line up, or as a snack, side or main!
 In summary, here’s how to make Greek spinach triangles (see recipe card for details):

 - First, saute the onion in a bit of olive oil.
 Transfer to a mixing bowl.

 - Second, beat an egg and add it to the mixing bowl.

 - Third, squeeze the thawed spinach of it’s water and transfer to the bowl with the onions.